Shumicorp/Terraform-gcp/README.md

     gcsfuse
     add service account for access to Cloud Storage
     mount Cloud Storage
-    PS. is start-script name-storage should be like the name Storage-bucket
+    PS. in start-script name-storage should be like the name Storage-bucket

 # Compute Engine - Instance groups - module "instance-groupe"
   instance group